guillemforto/trading-bot/README.md

 -----

 This is the repository for all of the bot code.
 Once launched, it will wait till market opens and start intra-day trading on a selection of NYSE-listed stocks.
-Buying and selling decisions are based on the supports and resistances found.
+Buying and selling decisions are based on the supports and resistances found over last year's price curve.

 ## Installation of libraries
 You'll need Python 3 installed with pip.
 Here is a non-exhaustive list of dependencies you might want to install: